jasonlienardi/tp/docs/DeveloperGuide.md

 1. The user inputs an `newMeal` command of the format `newMeal MEAL_NAME,CALORIES,CARBS,PROTEIN,FAT,FIBER,SUGAR` into the `ui` object
 2. The `ui` object calls the `parseCommand()` method of the `parser` object
-3. The parser parses the command and calls the appropriate method, which in this case is `handleAddNewMealNutrient()` of `MealList`
+3. The parser parses the command and calls the appropriate method, which in this case is `handleAddNewMealNutrient()` method of `MealList`
 4. The `MealList` object then calls the `parseNewMeal` method to retrieve the information from the command such as the mean name, calories, carbs, protein, fat, fiber and sugar
 5. The Nutrient of the details are then stored in the `nutrientDetails` hashmap attribute of the `Meals` class using the `put()` method of the hashmap
 6. Upon successful tracking of a meal a confirmation message is printed

 Note: The implementation for `newDrink` and `newExercise` command have similar sequence diagrams

+### Delete Meal Command
+The `deleteMeal` command allows users to delete a meal from the list of meals they have consumed today by specifying the meals index in accordance with the `listMeals` command.
+1. The user inputs an `deleteMeal` command of the format `deleteMeal INDEX` into the `ui` object
+2. The `ui` object calls the `parseCommand()` method of the `parser` object
+3. The parser parses the command and calls the appropriate method, which in this case is `handleDeleteMeal()` method of `MealList`
+4. The `MealList` object then calls the `parseDeleteMeal` method to retrieve the information from the command, which is the index of the meal to be deleted.
+5. The meal is then removed by calling the `remove()` method of `MealList` and passing the index of the specified meal as a parameter
+6. Upon successful deletion of a meal a confirmation message is printed

 ## Product scope
 ### Target user profile